 Do Valencia Peanuts Have Less Mold (For the Peanut Lovers)

 Why do we care about Valencia peanuts?
 If you searched “Do Valencia peanuts have less mold” than you already have an inkling about how just how moldy peanuts notoriously are.
 They not only contain mold, but the poisonous mycotoxin you are eating with the mold is called aflatoxin.
 Alfatoxin comes from aspergillus mold and according to cancer.org is group 1 carcinogen.
 That means aflatoxin is a known human carcinogen.
 So this is where Valencia peanuts enter the picture.
-Do Valencia peanuts have less mold?
+Do Valencia peanuts have less mold, and is there a such thing as mold free peanut butter?

 Valencia peanuts are mostly grown in New Mexico and because the climate is dry and they are grown in bushes above ground, they are less susceptible to aflatoxin.
 However, mold can grow on any peanut that is not stored properly or when exposed to moisture.